LogtalkDotOrg/logtalk3/scripts/embedding/swipl/NOTES.md

 Use `swipl_logtalk_qlf.sh -h` or `swipl_logtalk_qlf.ps1 -h` for a list and description of the script options.

+The `-f Action` option allows passing the foreign object action when creating a standalone saved state.
+See the SWI-Prolog `qsave_program/2` predicate documentation on the `foreign(Action)` option for details.

 See the script usage examples in the `../SCRIPT.txt` file on how to create a SWI-Prolog saved state that includes a Logtalk application.